sambacha/audit-format/README.md

 @audit-info - (blue) General bookmark for information to be noted for later use.
 @audit-ok - (green) Add a note that a specific line is not an issue even though it might look like.
 @audit-issue - (purple) Reference a code location an issue was filed for.
+@docs - (white) Reference a location or provide inline informative explainer
+@legal - (grey) Reference a potential legal issue
+@tests - (yellow) Reference a code location that is specific for _testing_ purposes
+@tests-modify - (orange) Reference a code location for _injection_ of a test snippet or interface for _testing_
 ```

 ## Sample